Aida Nikolaychuk: 2013–2014: My Pod Odnim Nebom

-Nikolaychuk currently performs in concerts and appearances in Ukraine.
+Nikolaichuk currently performs in concerts and appearances in Ukraine.

-On 4 September 2013, Nikolaychuk participated in the competition "Promotion", organized by the Russian television channel Music Box, presenting her debut video, and was selected as a winner.
+On 4 September 2013, Nikolaichuk participated in the competition "Promotion", organized by the Russian television channel Music Box, presenting her debut video, and was selected as a winner.

-On 4 October 2013, Nikolaychuk performed at Little Miss World 2013 in Bulgaria.
+On 4 October 2013, Nikolaichuk performed at Little Miss World 2013 in Bulgaria.

-On 24 October 2013, she had her second solo concert in Dnipropetrovsk and visited the local tabloid newspaper, "Komsomolskaya Pravda".
+On 24 October 2013, she had her second solo concert in Dnipropetrovsk, and visited the local tabloid newspaper, "Komsomolskaya Pravda".

-On 14 December 2013, the first Aida solo album "My Pod Odnim Nebom" was released.
+On 14 December 2013, the first Aida solo album, "My Pod Odnim Nebom", was released.

 On 16 December 2013, the names of nominees for the annual music award YUNA-2013 were released; Aida was nominated for "Discovery of the Year".

-In the results of the national poll «Favorites of Success – 2013», Aida was recognized as "Female Singer of the Year" due to the amazing support of her fans.
+In the results of the national poll «Favorites of Success – 2013», Aida was recognized as "Female Singer of the Year", thanks to the strong support of her fans.

 2015–2018: Looking for a new creative path

 At the end of summer in 2014, the contract with Sony Music was canceled and then started to work with new team.
-On 29 September 2014, she released a new song called "Muzika", this marked as a new music era for Aida Nikolaychuk.
+On 29 September 2014, she released a new song called "Muzika", this marked as a new music era for Aida Nikolaichuk.
 On 2 December 2014, Aida was represented new song "Dva neba".

 She was announced as a participant of the National Final to select the entrant for Ukraine in the Eurovision Song Contest 2016.
 Aida represented her single for selection called "Inner Power", that also has a Russian version called "Ver'".

 Later that year, Aida represented new song "Ne trimay" and music video to this song was directed by Dmitriy Peretrutov.

 In 2017, Aida came to Tokyo to participate in the Mozart-show competition for the second time.
 She performed the Japanese song "Sea of tears" and won the battle with famous Japanese singer Saya Asakura 朝倉さや.
 In the Final of the show, she was defeated with only basis point needed.

 2019–present: AIDA – new chapter

-After a long career pause, on 4 September 2019 – Aida released new single "Red Moon".
+After a long career pause, on 4 September 2019 Aida released the single "Red Moon".

-Aida Nikolaychuk is entering a new phase and takes new stage name – AIDA.
+Aida Nikolaichuk is entering a new phase and takes new stage name – AIDA.
 She already started from new single called "Je T’aime J’adore", that has two versions (Ukrainian and English).